 On March 1, I was flying into Berlin for a travel conference.
 Coronavirus infections were just starting to explode in Italy.
 By March 18, Europe had become the new hot spot for COVID-19 infections and deaths, and I said goodbye to Berlin.
 I was in a race to get home as flights were being canceled and borders being closed.
 From Tegel airport to London Heathrow to Los Angeles and then Sacramento, each airport provided a sometimes shocking glimpse into world turned upside down.

-A thin layer of fog shrouded Berlin as our plane rose skyward from Tegel airport.
-The TV Tower, standing like a sentinel above the early morning mist, watched over our departure.
+A thin layer of fog shrouded Berlin as our plane climbed steeply away from Tegel airport.
+The TV Tower, standing like a sentinel above the early morning mist, watched over our departure from below.
 Therese and I held hands and stared out the airplane window.
 It was goodbye Berlin and hello to an uncertain future in a world forever changed.

 Just 17 days prior, on March 1, Therese Iknoian, my wife and business partner, and I arrived in Berlin, eager for five weeks of adventure and exploration.
 While I was fully aware that COVID-19 was spreading globally, I felt fairly confident that we would be able to stay safe and infection-free.
 True, the World Health Organization (WHO) was now very concerned about the spread of the virus with infections growing exponentially in Italy, Iran and South Korea.
 However, the WHO was not yet sounding a global red alarm.

-That first week in Berlin, in place of a canceled travel trade show and other events we were supposed to attend, pop-up gatherings and travel industry meetups appeared – I wrote about this in our story Fear of COVID-19 – traveling in the ages of coronavirus.
+On March 3, Italy announces the death toll in the country has reached 77, equaling the total deaths in Iran, which now stand at 77.
+We were just beginning our first week in Berlin, and in place of a canceled travel trade show and other events we were supposed to attend, pop-up gatherings and travel industry meetups appeared.
 We eschewed hugs and handshakes for fist bumps and jazz hand greetings in order to network with new travel friends from around the globe.

 We continued to explore Berlin, albeit with one eye on the news as the rate of COVID-19 infections and deaths in Italy began to explode.
 It still felt safe where we were.
 Sure, there were infections in Germany, including 28 in Berlin, but nowhere near the level Italy was experiencing.
 We photographed Berlin under a full moon, a worm moon.
-We climbed the amazing gasometer and experienced a one-of-a-kind adventure there – read our story “Climb the Berlin gasometer for the best sunset views of Berlin.”
+We climbed the amazing gasometer and experienced a one-of-a-kind adventure there.
 And we enjoyed attending a Craft Spirits Festival, tasting delicious gins, liqueurs, and whiskey from small craft brewers all over Germany as well as Croatia and a few other European countries.

 On March 10, Italy closed its borders, putting 60 million people on lockdown in a desperate attempt to stop the spread of the virus.
+Both Iran and Italy reported the highest one-day death tolls for either nation from COVID-19.
+In Iran, 54 people died.
+In Italy, there were 168 fatalities.
 I began to feel more and more unsettled.
 Not unsafe.
 Just unsettled.
 Perhaps a bit anxious.
 There was no desire to try to return home early, though.
 At least not yet.

-We headed out on Wednesday, March 11, to stay with dear friends who lived in a small village near the border between Germany and Poland.
+Wednesday, March 11, the WHO declared the coronavirus outbreak to be a pandemic.
+We headed out from Berlin to stay with dear friends who lived in a small village near the border between Germany and Poland.
 I was looking forward to a visit the next day to Poland’s Crooked Forest.

 Up early Thursday morning, March 12, I stared incredulously at a text message from our daughter, “Are you stuck in Germany for the next month?
 Trump just suspended all flights from Europe.”
 Once Therese and I clarified that U.S. citizens were not blocked from returning home, we decided we’d stay put in Germany – for now at least.
-We were going to be as safe here as anywhere, it seemed.
+We were going to be as safe here as anywhere, it seemed, despite the fact that the global death toll from COVID-19 surpassed 4,600 with more than 126,100 confirmed infection cases now worldwide.
 And so, we headed off to Poland, trying to enjoy the day while keeping one eye on the never-ending updates from Twitter, Facebook and network news alerts.
 It was, frankly, hard to put down my smartphone.